tdwg/vocab/documentation-specification.md

 ### **2.1 Abstract resources and representations** ###

 A TDWG standard MAY be composed of several types of components.
 For example, the standard can contain an explanatory document that describes how the standard should be applied in certain circumstances.
 A standard can also include a vocabulary description that defines the terms included in that vocabulary.
-We can consider each of these particular resources as an abstract entity that manifests itself in one or more than concrete representations.
+We can consider each of these particular resources as an abstract entity that manifests itself in one or more concrete representations.
 For example, a document can exist in PDF format or as an HTML web page (Fig. 1), or a document can exist as translations in several languages.

 **2.1.1 IRIs**